 After a few final shows in New Zealand and Australia to help pay off some bad debts, the band quietly broke up.

-Bree also began tinkering on a solo album.
+Bree eventually started his own solo career, releasing three albums and having a viral hit of his own with ‘You're So Cool’ (over 13 million Youtube views).
+Yet he shunned the limelight and took to wearing a mask in his videos and for live shows.
 “Chelsea started encouraging me to put stuff out.
-So I put The Primrose Path (2013) up online for free when we were half through a Princess Chelsea tour overseas.
-Perhaps once you hear the story of The Brunettes, you know why I'm so over the music industry.
-That's why I very rarely do any self-promotion and interviews about my solo work – it just feels like part of an industry that already came close to killing my love of music.
+So I put The Primrose Path up online for free when we were halfway through a Princess Chelsea tour overseas.
+Perhaps once you hear the story of The Brunettes, you know why I’m so over the music industry.
+That’s why I very rarely do any self-promotion and interviews about my solo work – it just feels like part of an industry that already came close to killing my love of music.
 It just means too much to me to cheapen it too much.

 “Being in The Brunettes led to me playing in front of thousands of people all over the globe.
 I got to see so much of the world.
 That was the real highlight, especially for me to be able to do that without any education – I didn’t even finish high school!
 I got to do it because I had Heather always there with me – she never left.
 It was always us together doing it.
 Milly was also there for most of the band’s life and when she was on board, she was always very selfless – she did so much for no pay to help us get where we were going.
 Even after all the drama, I’ve got that to be grateful for.”

 Jonathan Bree - vocals, guitar, bass, drums, keyboard